Adult Dance Classes

 Meet the Instructor

 Natalia Marie Rocamonde is a dance artist, choreographer, and dance educator.
-Natalia graduated with a Bachelor of Fine Arts in Dance from New World School of the Arts in 2021 where she studied classical ballet, modern, and Afro-Caribbean dance.
+Natalia graduated with a Bachelor of Fine Arts in Dance from New World School of the Arts (NWSA) in 2021, where she studied classical ballet, modern and Afro-Caribbean dance.
 She is also a graduate of Ballet Etudes School of South Florida.
 Natalia has had the opportunity to perform in festivals such as the Mauro Youth Arts Festival in Puerto Rico and the Merce Cunningham Centennial in New York City.
 Her choreography has been presented at the Pérez Art Museum Miami, Miramar Cultural Center, and in various NWSA productions.
+Natalia often dances in professional ballet productions with Cuban Classical Ballet of Miami and dances with contemporary dance company Syncopate Collective.

 Please direct questions regarding the dance class program at The Moss Center to Nicole Pedraza at educate-smdcac@miamidade.gov | 786-573-5313 or Annie Hoffman at annie.hoffman@miamidade.gov | 786-573-5319